-From the day when Android Smartphones came into the market, it never fails in impressing its users.
-Its flexible user interface and compatibility are the few reasons to admire Android Smartphones.
+From the day when Android Smartphones came into the market, it always impressed its users.
+Its flexible user interface and wide ecosystem are few reasons to admire Android Smartphones than any other fruit phone.
 From the hundred sold Smartphones, 80 are Android, 15 are iPhones and 5 are others.
 These are not fictional numbers, you can read the full report here.

 The crux of telling you all that, the Internet has a lot of potentials but simultaneously it also comprises of dangerous attackers who are waiting for your foolish move.
 And, it is your duty to use the internet with utmost safety.
 Your one wrong click on the internet can ruin your Virtual and Real life.